 I work with a lot of teams and help them to adopt Agile thinking and methods.
 While I am pretty passionate about Agile and many of the team members are as well, I work with many team members who are afraid of Agile.
 Why would people fear Agile if it is such a great thing?
 Perhaps it isn't viewed as such a great thing by everyone.
-Here are some reasons why they might fear agile and 'being Agile'.
+Here are some reasons why they might fear agile, Scrum and the idea of 'going Agile'.

 #1 Change of Any Type is Difficult